 Making fruit puree is quick and easy.
 Only 2 ingredients are needed for this strawberry pure recipe that you can flavor and adjust for sweetness depending on what you use it for.
-It's perfect for drinks, glazes, icings, fruit fillings, and many desserts.
+It's perfect for drinks, glazes, icings, cakes, fruit fillings, and many desserts.
 It lasts a week or more in the refrigerator and can be frozen.

 How to use strawberry puree